mbathke/deepestworld_rust_agent/README.md

 # Deepestworld Rust Agent

-This is a work in progress.
+This is a work in progress and it's not yet clear what it can be used for.

 ## Installation